 Justin Thomas is a +1100 second-favorite on the futures board followed by Patrick Cantlay and Rory McIlroy at +1400.

 Cantlay comes in as the defending champion after winning last year’s tournament.
 He posted four-straight rounds of 69 or better to best the field with a winning score of 269.

 McIlroy is fifth on the list this year in earnings with just over $4 million.
 Heading into Thursday’s opening round, he will be paired with Woods and Brooks Koepka in what will be the featured trio of the day.
 Koepka’s odds to win this week match Tiger’s at +2200.

-A betting odds calculator is useful because the betting odds for a first round head-to-head matchup between Woods vs. McIlroy gives the slight advantage to Rory (-1/2 stroke) at -118.
+A betting odds calculator is useful because the betting odds for a first-round head-to-head matchup between Woods vs. McIlroy gives a slight advantage to Rory (-1/2 stroke) at -118.
 Tiger’s odds (+1/2) are -112.
 McIlroy is also favored in a matchup against Koepka.
 His odds (-1/2) are -130 with even-money +100 odds (+1/2) for Brooks.